delfi23/CS50x-2021/README.md

 # CS50x-2021 Introduction to computer science
  In this repository you will find my progress in the [CS50x course](https://cs50.harvard.edu/x/2021/). <br />

- Try to solve the problems by your own, is the only way to learn.
+ Advice: Try to solve the problems by your own, is the only way to learn.
 Do not just copy a code without understanding it.<br />
  Take a view to the [Academic Honesty](https://cs50.harvard.edu/x/2021/honesty/) of the course.

  ## Contents